-Lewis Moore gualified as a solicitor in 1976.
-Lewis Moore joined Tony Swinnerton in partnership in 2001.
-They practice as Swinnerton Moore LLP.
+Lewis Moore qualified as a solicitor in 1976.
+Lewis Moore joined Hill Dickinson in 2017.

 Lewis Moore acts for clients in relation to contentious and non-contentious work, joint venture disputes, commodity sale and purchase, ship sale and purchase and charterparties and is a CEDR Accredited Mediator.